SassythSasqutch/vu-spterrains/README.md

 | -------------------------- | ------------------------ | -------------------------------------------------------------------------------------------------------------------- |
 | Thunder Run `SP_Tank`      | `ConquestLarge0`         | Follows (mostly) the mission, starting in the desert and running towards Tehran.
 Maybe biggest CQL map in BF.        |

-More custom layouts will be made in the future.
+More custom layouts will be made in the future, and keku645 has many more available in their fork of this mod.

 There are instructions for making your own custom layouts (aka 'presets') in `vu-spterrains/ext/Shared/MpPresets/Default`.
 If your preset works, message me and I will add it to the mod: the more, the merrier.